 - b) you must have this contact and account information at your disposal to conduct multi-channel outreach effectively.

-Given that, you need to make sure that you are using the right data at the right time and the right stage of the buyer’s journey.
+Given that, you need to make sure that you are using the right data at the right time and at the right stage of the buyer’s journey.

 Using Technographics and Firmographics to Build Targeted Segments

 Every marketer and sales manager wants market segmentation to paint a more realistic image of their customer base.
 However, when it comes to segmenting accounts to target for marketing campaigns or sales activities, you have a lot to pick from.
-Firmographic and technographic data helps you to narrow down your segmentation.
+Firmographic and technographic data help you to narrow down your segmentation.

 B2B marketers leverage firmographics in the same way B2C marketers use demographic data.
 It groups customers based on firmographic data such as business size (either by the number of employees or annual revenue), company location, industry, executive title, etc.